 Index fund and exchange-traded funds are very similar in their overall characteristics.
 However, index funds can only be bought directly from the fund manager.
 On the other hand, exchange-traded funds, like stocks, can be bought and sold on a public market exchange.

 Unlike index funds and exchange-traded funds, mutual funds are actively managed investment funds.
-Instead of replicating a standardized, rule-based index, mutual funds employ fund managers that actively pick investments for the fund.
-As a result, they tend to have higher expenses than passively managed investment funds.
+Therefore, instead of replicating a standardized, rule-based index, mutual funds employ fund managers that actively pick investments for the fund.
+Because mutual funds rely on humans to make buy and sell decisions, they tend to have higher expenses than passively managed investment funds.

 Cryptocurrencies are digital tokens that are stored and traded on the blockchain.
 The blockchain is a distributed digital ledger that records and guarantees the validity of all transactions.
-As a result, it cannot be manipulated.
+As a result, every transaction can be traced and they cannot be manipulated.

-There are a lot of new cryptocurrencies being created on a frequent basis.
-However, you should make sure to only invest in cryptocurrencies that provide a clear value to their users and are actively being used by them.
+There are lots of new cryptocurrencies being created frequently.
+However, due to the lack of regulation, many have been misused to scam people and steal their money.
+Therefore, you should make sure to only invest in cryptocurrencies that provide a clear value to their users and that have been created by trustworthy people.
 The most commonly traded cryptocurrencies are Bitcoin and Ethereum, which have become established investments.

-When you buy stocks, you invest in publicly traded companies.
-But, on the other hand, when you invest in private equity, you purchase partial ownership of a private company that hasn’t gone public in an initial public offering yet.
-Private equity investors usually are not just contributing money but also providing additional advice, mentoring, and personal connections to the company.
+When you buy stocks, you invest in publicly traded companies whose stock can be bought and sold by everyone.
+On the other hand, when you invest in private equity, you purchase partial ownership of a private company that hasn’t gone public in an initial public offering yet.
+Therefore, the stock of a private company is only available to a small list of accredited and institutional investors.
+These investors usually are not just contributing money but also providing additional advice, mentoring, and personal connections to the company.

 There are three types of private equity: